 The recruiting team, from HR through the hiring manager, drops the ball when they do not identify fit.
 But please, PLEASE, don’t just bandy about culture as a weapon most often used to fire a person with the wildly esoteric, “you don’t fit the culture”.

-Culture as a weapon is a rather cowardly strategy, particularly if you have not truly identified the behavioral competencies that needed to succeed within the culture.
+If you have not truly identified the behavioral competencies to succeed within the culture, then culture as a weapon becomes a rather cowardly strategy to disqualify.
 Do not, with good conscience, bandy about culture until you at least base line what your culture is and map those behavioral competencies most aligned.

 It is highly likely, as your organization succeeds, your organization will undergo different culture phases.
 In line with revenues growth your organization has new hiring needs.
 When you know culture you can strategically hire those who might help take your organization into the next phase.

 In growth, as well as organization maturity, what becomes important is an ability to identify the key traits, values, behaviors, and norms of the culture and to create behavioral questions to identify how well a recruit fits or does not fit.
 The Competing Values framework allows you to identify how your organization values ability and the norms of getting things done.